wedlin/myrecords/openbmc/porting/README.md

 ```bash
 git rm -r --cached sstate-cache tmp tmp-bootmcu
 ```
-> `--cached` removes the directories from Gitâ€™s index only (it wonâ€™t delete local files if they still exist).
+> `--cached` removes the directories from Git?™s index only (it won?™t delete local files if they still exist).

 Then verify:
 ```bash